Logo

 847.925.6103

-Dr. Tamara A. Johnson is the inagural Vice President of Diversity, Equity and Inclusion at Harper College.
-In this role, she provides vision and leadership for the diversity, equity and inclusion (DEI) initiatives across the campus by working closely with students, staff, faculty, alumni and community partners.
+Dr. Tamara A. Johnson is the inaugural Vice President for Diversity, Equity and Inclusion at Harper College.
+In this role, she provides leadership for the diversity, equity and inclusion initiatives across the campus through working closely with students, staff, faculty, alumni and community partners.
 As a psychologist by training with a social justice lens, she makes every effort to address institutional barriers and develop the conditions, policies and systems that maximize opportunities for all members of the Harper community to engage, excel and thrive.

 Dr. Johnson has over 20 years of experience in higher education.
 Prior to joining Harper College, she served as Vice President of Diversity and Inclusion at Adler University, Vice Chancellor for Equity, Diversity and Inclusion and Student Affairs at the University of Wisconsin-Eau Claire, Director of Faculty Diversity Initiatives at the University of Chicago and Executive Director of Multicultural Student Affairs at Northwestern University.
-Her time in higher education also includes teaching at Argosy University, the Chicago School of Professional Psychology and Northwestern University.
+Her time in higher education includes teaching at Argosy University, the Chicago School of Professional Psychology and Northwestern University.
+She also served as an organizational development consultant with the Department of Veterans Affairs.

 Cultural Center Manager